randyrossi/bmc64/README.md

 # GPIO Configurations

-Since v2.4, there are two GPIO configurations to chose from : Non-PCB or PCB
+Since v2.4, there are two GPIO configurations to chose from : Config 1 / Config 2

-## GPIO Menu Button (Non-PCB config only)
+## GPIO Config 1 : Menu Button and Joysticks

 DO NOT ATTEMPT THIS IF YOU ARE NOT COMFORTABLE WITH WIRING THINGS UP TO YOUR PI I TAKE NO RESPONSIBILITY IF YOU WIRE THINGS INCORRECTLY OR DAMAGE YOUR DEVICE

 You can wire a button between GPIO16 and GND to have a physical menu activation button.
 Fow now, this is the only physical button available.
 I may add navigation buttons like Up, Down, Left, Right, and Back at some point.

-## GPIO Joystick Banks (Non-PCB config only)

-DO NOT ATTEMPT THIS IF YOU ARE NOT COMFORTABLE WITH WIRING THINGS UP TO YOUR PI I TAKE NO RESPONSIBILITY IF YOU WIRE THINGS INCORRECTLY OR DAMAGE YOUR DEVICE

-It's possible to wire real Commodore or Atari joysticks directly to the Pi without a PCB.
+It's possible to wire real Commodore or Atari joysticks directly to the Pi.
+You can do it without a PCB if you want.
 Each joystick gets its own set of GPIO pins, making it easy to hook up using nothing but jumpers and DB9 connectors.
 (See the website for adapter instructions).
 Wiring is as follows:

 GPIO BANK 1   | GPIO BANK 2 | C64 JOY PIN
 --------------|-------------|-------------